Adarsh-Kmt/DragonDB/README.md

 Check out my [substack](https://adarshkmt.substack.com/s/building-a-database), where I'll be explaining how I built it, layer by layer.

+## Features
+- Allows single write, multiple reads.
+- Uses a slotted page format to represent B+ Tree nodes with support for variable-size records and compaction.
+- Uses a buffer pool manager with an LRU eviction policy to cache database pages in memory.
+- Direct I/O is used to bypass the kernel page cache and read/write data directly to disk, improving memory efficiency and giving the database full control over caching.
+- Integrated a [Write Ahead Log](https://github.com/Adarsh-Kmt/Lucario).
+Page level modifications are logged before persistence and replayed during crash recovery.

 ## Architecture
 Checkout [architecture.md](https://github.com/Adarsh-Kmt/DragonDB/blob/master/architecture.md) for an overview.